adarwoo/modbus_relay/docs/user_manual.md

 ### Infeed monitoring

-The module can sense the voltage of the relay infeed and act upon a failure.
+The module measures the infeed voltage of the relay and the type of infeed (AC vs DC).
-The failure ranges from:
+The AC measurement measure the true RMS value for 50Hz and 60Hz supplies.
+It stores the minimum and maximum value.
+Modbus registers are provided to read the instantanous value, minimum and maximum and reset all measurements.

+The measurement can be used to trigger an EStop on:
 1. Overvoltage : The infeed voltage is higher than a configured threshold
 2. Undervoltage : The infeed voltage is lower than a configured threshold
+3. Incorrect type (AC vs DC) of the infeed

 When an infeed defect is detected, the device will open the EStop relay.
 This should stop operations.
-The relays can be individually configured to go Open or Close when a infeed fault is detected.

 ### Relay health monitoring

-All the relay are equiped with a status read back, backed mecanically (using a forced conduit).
+All the relays are equiped with a position verification which is backed mecanically using a forced conduit.
 If a relay is to fail, the fault is detected and the ESTop condition is trigggered in terminal mode - meaning, it cannot be reset, beside power cycling the device.
 The faulty relay can be isolated with a disable command, but it should be replaced.

-The relays can be individually configured to go Open or Close when a relay fault is detected.

 ### External EStop